getchui/sample-apps/temperature_detection_frontend/README.md

 # Trueface Temperature Detection Frontend Sample App

 ## Overview
-This sample app demonstrates how to build a simple frontend app which connects to the Trueface Temperature Detection and Access Controll application.
+This sample app demonstrates how to build a simple frontend app which connects to the Trueface Temperature Detection and Access Control application.
 To learn more, please visit: https://docs.trueface.ai/access-control

 ## API Documentation